Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Background

 \subsection{Autonomous Hazard Detection}

-The ALHAT program was launched by NASA in 2005 to develop advanced capabilities of spacecraft for autonomous hazard detection and precise landing on lunar and planetary surfaces~\cite{prop_3,prop_15, prop_16}.
+The ALHAT program was launched by NASA in 2005 to develop advanced capabilities for spacecraft autonomous hazard detection and precise landing on lunar and planetary surfaces~\citep{Epp2007, Brady2007, Striepe2010}.
 The work developed during the ALHAT program is considered state-of-the-art in autonomous hazard detection for planetary landing.
-In particular, Ivanov et al. developed a probabilistic method for autonomous hazard detection that considers the vehicle size, the vehicle-surface configuration during landing, and navigation error~\cite{Ivanov2013}.
-The algorithm searches over the potential footpad positions and lander orientations during landing to determine the slope of the lander based on where the footpads fall on the terrain, as well as the roughness of hazards underneath the lander based on the final lander pose.
+In particular, Ivanov et al.~\citep{Ivanov2013} developed a probabilistic method for autonomous hazard detection that considers the vehicle size, the vehicle-surface configuration during landing, and navigation errors.
+The algorithm searches over the potential footpad positions and lander orientations during landing to determine the slope of the lander.
+The slopes are computed based on where the footpads fall on the terrain, as well as the roughness of hazards underneath the lander based on the final lander pose, i.e. position and orientation.
 If there are unsafe configurations for the lander at a given point on the DEM, this point is labeled as unsafe for landing.
-This provides a pixel-wise labeling of safe and unsafe landing points.
+This provides pixel-wise labeling of safe and unsafe landing points.
 The final output of the algorithm is a list of proposed safe landing sites, along with their coordinates and safety probability.
-This work was integrated onboard the rocket-powered Morpheus vehicle and has been extensively tested in real flight scenarios.
-Flight tests demonstrated successful autonomous hazard detection and hazard relative navigation capabilities for the Morpheus vehicle over realistic lunar-like terrain~\cite{prop_17,prop_18,prop_23}.
-With simplifying assumptions, the ALHAT algorithm developed by Ivanov et al. is capable of operating online for efficient and effective hazard detection during landing.
-However, performance of the algorithm can degrade with increased sensor noised, navigation error, and missing data.
-Building off of the success of the ALHAT project and Morpheus experiments, next generation hazard systems are currently under development through NASA's Safe \& Precise Landing - Integrated Capabilities Evolution (SPLICE) program~\cite{restrepo2020next}.
+This work was integrated on board the Morpheus vehicle and has been extensively tested in real flight scenarios.
+Flight tests demonstrated successful autonomous hazard detection and hazard relative navigation capabilities for the Morpheus vehicle over realistic lunar-like terrain~\citep{Rutishauser2012, Epp2014, Trawny2015}.
+With simplifying assumptions, the ALHAT algorithm developed by Ivanov et al. is capable of operating in real-time for efficient and effective hazard detection during landing.
+However, the performance of the algorithm can degrade with increased sensor noise, navigation error, and missing data.
+Building off of the success of the ALHAT project and Morpheus experiments, next-generation hazard detection and avoidance systems are currently under development through NASA's Safe \& Precise Landing - Integrated Capabilities Evolution (SPLICE) program~\citep{Restrepo2020}.